Rupato/ReactJS-Claims-App/README.md

 ### Environment Setup

-Create a .env file in the React project and add the following configuration for the Docker build.
+Create a .env file in the React project and add the following configuration.

 # Ports Configuration